 Director of Quality Improvement

-Chris Streidl is the Manager of Clinical Programs and Quality Improvement for the Wood County Alcohol, Drug Addiction and Mental Health Services Board.
-Chris received his undergraduate degree from the University of Toledo and his Master of Social Work degree from Wayne State University.
-He worked in many roles in behavioral health agencies including residential treatment staff, case manager, therapist, supervisor and director.
+Chris Streidl is the Director of Quality Improvement for the Wood County Alcohol, Drug Addiction and Mental Health Services Board.
+Dr. Streidl received his undergraduate degree from the University of Toledo, his Master of Social Work degree from Wayne State University, and his Ph.D. in Social Work with a concentration in administration from Walden University.
+He has worked in many roles in behavioral health agencies including residential treatment staff, case manager, therapist, supervisor and director.
 He and his family are residents of Portage.

-Kathryn Shackleton graduated from high school in Delta, Ohio after years of living all over the US from Hawaii to Guam as part of a military family.
-Next, Kathryn served in the US Air Force for seven years and upon her discharge in 2014 she started working in the mental health field and has done so for the last five years.
+Kathryn Shackleton graduated from high school in Delta, Ohio after years of living all over the U.S. from Hawaii to Guam as part of a military family.
+Next, Kathryn served in the US Air Force for seven years.
+Kathryn is a graduate of American Military University, with an Associate's Degree in General Studies.
+She also holds a Career Diploma in Administrative Assistant from Penn Foster Career School.
+In 2014, she started working in the mental health field and has done so for the last five years.

 The Wood County ADAMHS Board is comprised of 18 individuals from Wood County.
 Members are appointed by the Wood County Commissioners and the Ohio Department of Mental Health and Addiction Services.

 Ohio statutes specify that the board will include, among others, a psychiatrist, a mental health professional, a person receiving (or having had previously received) services paid for by the public funds, a professional in the field of alcohol or drug abuse services and an advocate for people receiving treatment for alcohol or drug addiction.